berrak/puppetize/README.md

     # cd /var/lib/puppet
     # rm -fr ssl

-The last command will wipe all old certificates from puppet store which can be verified by:
+The last command will wipe all old certificates from puppet store, which can be verified by:

     # puppet cert list --all
     # /etc/init.d/puppetmaster stop